webclinic017/gotolong/README.md

 The tool uses plan data (stocks to be acquired) and existing holding (stocks already acquired) to generate Quarterly reports on stocks to be acquired in the quarter with 6-month delay (can be customized).

+# AMFI Data
+The file amfi-data/amfi-\*.csv has a list of companies with market cap and cap type released every 6 months (In July for Jan-Jun).
+These are downloaded from the amfi website and processed further.

+Fix discrepancy

+$ cd src/amfi

+$ ./amfi_invoke.sh

+Review the generated reports/amfi-reports/\*.csv

+The report has important things like ISIN Number, Company name, Company Rank By mcap, mcap (avg of 6 months) and cap type (large, mid cap and small cap).

 # ISIN Data

 The file isin-data/isin-(bse|nse)-500.csv has a list of BSE 500 and NSE 500 companies with ISIN number.